St Mary's College, Durham: Facilities and traditions

-The College is centred on two main buildings: the Fergusson and Williamson Buildings.
-The Fergusson building, designed by Vincent Harris, was built in the early 1950s and houses most of the College facilities, including the college's dining hall, two computer rooms, the College library, the Chapel, a laundry, two student common rooms and three music rooms.
-The Chapel is located on the top floor of the North East wing and was designed by the ecclesiastical architect George Pace.
-In addition to interiors and furniture produced by Thompson of Kilburn (the Mouseman), it now houses a sculpture of the Blessed Virgin Mary by acclaimed sculptor Fenwick Lawson, which was commissioned in 2005 by the College.The basement location of the Chapel prior to the 1960s now houses the JCR Bar which is managed by a Student Sabbatical Bars Steward.
+The college is centred on two main buildings: the Fergusson and Williamson Buildings.
+The Fergusson building, designed by Vincent Harris, was built in the early 1950s and houses most of the college facilities, including the college's dining hall, two computer rooms, the college library, the chapel, a laundry, two student common rooms and three music rooms.
+The chapel is located on the top floor of the North East wing and was designed by the ecclesiastical architect George Pace.
+In addition to interiors and furniture produced by Thompson of Kilburn (the Mouseman), it now houses a sculpture of the Blessed Virgin Mary by acclaimed sculptor Fenwick Lawson, which was commissioned in 2005 by the college.The basement location of the Chapel prior to the 1960s now houses the JCR Bar which is managed by a Student Sabbatical Bars Steward.
 Opposite the Bar entrance is the Toastie Bar.
 At the other end of the basement is the JCR Shop which stocks sweets and snacks as well as toiletries, college clothing and some memorabilia.

 The Williamson building was built in the early 1960s and is mainly an accommodation block with 110 study bedrooms.
 On the ground floor there is a student common room and one half of the lower ground floor contains the JCR fitness room and a laundry.

 In the 1990s three ensuite blocks were built on to the front of the Williamson building and are the only ensuite rooms in the college, with the exception of a few located in the Shepherd Wing.
 These are mainly filled by 2nd, 3rd or 4th year students who move back into college accommodation, but some are made available to students from any year group who require an ensuite room for medical or personal reasons.

-In 2015, principal Simon Hackett opened the new Boughton Wing in Williamson building which was established to maintain this provision and provide women-only accommodation to those who require it.
+In 2015, principal Simon Hackett opened the new Boughton Wing in Williamson building which was established to maintain the provision of women-only accommodation to those who require it.